 Many motorcycle crash victims attempt to obtain compensation by filing insurance claims.
 In Georgia, the at-fault driver's insurance company is financially liable for the victim's damages.
 This means you must first file a claim with the at-fault driver's insurance company.

 Other drivers are required to have bodily injury liability coverage that pays for medical expenses and lost wages for victims of accidents.
 The minimum amount of coverage required by law is $25,000.

-Your motorcycle accident lawyer in Albany can also pursue compensation from the other driver's property damage liability coverage.
+Your Albany motorcycle accident lawyer can also pursue compensation from the other driver's property damage liability coverage.
 This pays for damage to your motorcycle in the accident.
 Drivers must carry at least $25,000 in coverage.